Department of Justice is now the Department of Communities and Justice. Find out more >

 Application for Legal Assistance Form (LECC)

-It is, however, mandatory to comply with
+It is, however, mandatory to comply with a Summons to Appear issued by the ICAC or LECC.

 The assistance provided by this Office does